Oppositional Defiant Disorder

-- Having a mother who used alcohol, smoked, or had a poor diet while pregnant
+- Birth parent used alcohol, smoked, or had a poor diet while pregnant

 - Problems with how the family works at home

 - Past child abuse

 A child's problems start at around 8 years old.
 They tend to get worse as time goes on.

 Children with ODD often: